 This Mediterranean herb tastes great on oven potatoes but did you know it also offers health benefits?
 Rosemary is known to improve working memory.
 It improves digestion, skin elasticity and it also boosts the immune system.

-Our food technologists have found that rosemary & apricot are a great flavour pairing.
+Our food technologists have found that rosemary & apricot are a great flavor pairing.

 5. Active selfcare

-Active selfcare is booming: +136% rise in e-commerce sales of herbal supplements, 126% rise in multivitamins, 215% rise in women’s health products: figures show that consumers are taking an active role in their health.
+Active selfcare is booming: +136% rise in e-commerce sales of herbal supplements, 126% rise in multivitamins (Stackline.com), 215% rise in women’s health products (PRnewsline.com): figures which show that consumers are taking an active role in their health.

 Did you know active ingredients get really tasty in fruit gummies?